What do you want to do with your life? Do you have it all figured out? Do you have a plan?

 But it’s not what I wanted to accept.
 I did not want to accept not being able to afford being a professional athlete.
 I did not want to accept travel and training as clashing goals.
 I did not want to accept seasonal jobs as my only means of sustaining a nomadic life.

-You shouldn’t settle for “I can’t.”
+Don’t settle for “I can’t.”
 It’s time to face “I don’t know how.”
 That’s the only way to give yourself a chance at discovering how.

 Want more?
 Find me on Instagram and Facebook @CarlyOutside_TheBox, and join my email list here.